Changissnz/selfinterest/README.md

 mores of a people.
-With this said, the concept of humanist stability cannot possibly be discussed in a unified way, due to the subjectivity of human acceptance, for a slap in the face in an ordered land is to be received with humility and need for redemption, but in an unordered land, cause to escalate violent conflict.
+With this said, the concept of humanist stability cannot possibly be discussed in a unified way, due to the subjectivity of human acceptance, for a slap in the face in an ordered land is to be received with humility and need for redemption, but in an unordered land, cause to escalate conflict.
 In gauging stability for a region, the opportunities available to an arbitrary individual to diverge from their prescribed routes are much more relevant than the regional industries available to that individual for possible employment.
 However, the two are intricately connected.